4 Main Causes of Winter Roof Leaks

 In some cases, winter conditions can cause your roof to leak ONLY in the winter but stay dry every other season.
 These winter roof leaks have just as much potential to cause large scale property damage to your business.

-J. Smucker Contracting is your flat roof specialist — we’re here to provide flat roof repair in winter as well as provide you with the knowledge to identify and stop flat roof leaks during the cold months.
+J. Smucker Contracting is your flat roof specialist — we’re here to provide flat roof repair and roof restorations in winter as well as provide you with the knowledge to identify and stop flat roof leaks during the cold months.

 Why Your Flat Roof Leaks in the Winter